jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

-If ducats gain at Hamburg 1 per cent, on 2 Reichsthaler Banco (that is to say, if 50 ducats are worth, not 100, but 101 Reichsthaler Banco), and if the exchange between Hamburg and Konigsberg is 119 Groschen of Poland (that is, if 1 Reichsthaler Banco is equal to 119 Polish grosz), how many Polish złoty are equivalent to
+If ducats gain at Hamburg 1 per cent, on 2 Reichsthaler Banco (that is to say, if 50 ducats are worth, not 100, but 101 Reichsthaler Banco), and if the exchange between Hamburg and Konigsberg is 119 Polish grosz (that is, if 1 Reichsthaler Banco is equal to 119 Polish grosz), how many Polish złoty are equivalent to
 1000 ducats (it being understood that 30 Polish grosz make 1 Polish złoty)?